hlmartin/gc-userscripts/Smarter Stock Market/README.md

 **SELL_THRESHOLD (float):** The minimum change percentage you want to sell stocks at.
 Default is 150%.

-**HIGHLIGHT_COLOUR (string):** A hex colour or HTML-safe colour name that is used to highlight stocks above/below.
+**HIGHLIGHT_COLOUR (string; optional):** A hex colour or HTML-safe colour name that is used to highlight stocks above/below.
 Defaults to something that kind of matches the existing table theme.

 ## Changelog

+**1.1.0:** If you have dark mode enabled, the default highlight colour will now be something that you can more easily read the grey and white text on.
+Configuring your own custom colour with the `HIGHLIGHT_COLOUR` variable will still take preference either way.

 **1.0.0:** Initial release.